-These FAQs are intended to provide guidance regarding academic support requests that undergraduate students may make with respect to disabilities, Title IX/sexual misconduct matters, and difficult personal circumstances (including trauma-related experiences/SHARE-related experiences).
+These FAQs are intended to provide guidance regarding academic support requests that students may make with respect to disabilities, Title IX/sexual misconduct matters, and difficult personal circumstances (including trauma-related experiences/SHARE-related experiences).

-FAQs
+FAQs for Undergraduates

 -